Optimization-Free Style Transfer for 3D Gaussian Splats: Conclusion

 \section{Conclusion}

 The presented method is both novel and effective for performing stylization on 3D Gaussian splats.
-Additionally, its surface-based approach can run on preoptimized 3DGS scenes and is fast even on standard consumer hardware.
+Additionally, its surface-based approach can run on preoptimized 3DGS scenes without ever rendering a view image and is fast even on standard consumer hardware.

 Limitations of this approach include the inability to modify geometry during the stylization.
 Removing such a limitation could allow for stylized Gaussians to more closely match characteristic features of the style image.
-An additional limitation includes the reliance on a psuedo implicit surface.
+An additional limitation includes the reliance on a pseudo implicit surface.
 While we empirically found, in the 3DGS scenes we tested, that splats always tend to optimize near the surface of an object, more quantitative tests would need to be conducted to verify the universality of this claim.
-Additional considerations would need to be made for using our approach when a psuedo implicit surface is not present.
+Additional considerations would need to be made for using our approach when a pseudo implicit surface is not present.

 Future work could include changing the underlying stylization network.
 We used the CNN-based stylization approach of Li \etal \cite{li2019learning} because it was originally incorporated into Interpolated SelectionConv \cite{hart2023interpolated}, the surface-based method we build on.
 Improvements could occur by incorporating a modern vision transformer or diffusion-based style transfer network.
 Such models would require considerable modifications to the underlying graph structure and could be an avenue for future research.